Top 10 Best Small Cars

 3. Volkswagen Polo

-There used to be a distinct difference in how the Polo looked compared to the larger Golf, but this latest Polo looks pretty much like a Golf that’s been in the wash too long and shrunk.
+There used to be a distinct difference in how the Polo looked compared to the larger Golf, but this latest Polo looks pretty much like a Golf that’s been in the wash too long.

-It seems 1.0-litre turbocharged engines are all the rage in small cars these days, and although the 94 horsepower on offer in the Polo’s 1.0-litre doesn’t sound a lot it’s actually quite a lively little mover.
+It seems 1.0-litre turbocharged engines are all the rage in modern small cars, and although the 94 horsepower on offer in the Polo’s 1.0-litre doesn’t sound a lot it’s actually quite a lively little mover.
 The more powerful 113bhp version is even better, but perhaps not enough to justify the considerable increase in cost.

-The interior is comfortable and of usual Volkswagen quality, although it’s perhaps not the most exciting interior in its class.
-The Polo is a great all-rounder with a bit more class than the likes of the Fiesta, and the availability of a performance GTI variant is a big plus.
+Inside is comfortable and of usual Volkswagen quality, although it’s perhaps not the most exciting interior in its class.
+The Polo is a great all-rounder with a bit more class than the likes of the Fiesta, and the availability of a potent GTI variant is a big plus.

 - Comfortable interior